Introduction to the TJMF Guidelines

 Leaders:

-• Actively working to prevent harm to the psychological wellbeing of staff through negligent, reckless or intentional acts.
+• Actively working to prevent harm to the psychological wellbeing of staff

 • Taking all reasonable steps to minimise threats to staff mental health